Dudley Buck: Life and career

 Born in Hartford, Connecticut, Buck was the son of a merchant who gave him every opportunity to cultivate his musical talents.
-After attending Trinity College (Connecticut) from 1855–1858, he studied in Leipzig at the Leipzig Conservatory where his teachers included Louis Plaidy, Moritz Hauptmann, Friedrich Schneider, and Ignaz Moscheles.
+After attending Trinity College (Connecticut) from 1855–1858, he studied in Leipzig at the Leipzig Conservatory where his teachers included: Ernst Richter and Moritz Hauptmann, composition and harmony; Ignaz Moscheles and Louis Plaidy, piano; Julius Rietz, orchestration; and Johann Gottlob Schneider, organ.
 He then pursued further studies in Dresden (again with Schneider) and Paris.
-On returning to America he held positions of organist in Hartford's North Congregational Church, Chicago's St. James' Episcopal Church (1869), and Boston at the Music Hall Association and at New England Conservatory (1871).
+On returning to America he held positions of organist in Hartford's North Congregational Church and Chicago's St. James' Episcopal Church (1869).
+In Albany for a recital in 1871, he got news the Great Chicago Fire destroyed his church, home, and all his possessions, so returned to Chicago and quickly moved his family to Boston.
+There, Buck accepted the position of organist for the Music Hall Association, organist and choir director at St. Paul's Episcopal Church (now Cathedral), and joined the faculty of the New England Conservatory.

 In 1875 Buck went to New York City for a prolonged and professionally fruitful period.
 He assisted Theodore Thomas as conductor of orchestral concerts, including the Central Park Garden Concerts.
 In 1877 he began a 25-year post as organist at Holy Trinity Church in Brooklyn.
 He founded the Apollo Club, an organization dedicated to promoting choral music in Brooklyn, likely molded after the Apollo Club founded in Boston in 1871.

 The U.S. Centennial commissioned a cantata from Buck and Sidney Lanier; it was performed at the exposition's opening day on May 10, 1876.
 In 1898 Buck was elected to the National Institute of Arts and Letters.